 It will reduce your credit rating and you might end up being declined by all the credit providers

 For this reason, it’s best to do a bit of research before you apply for credit.
-Using a free service like Clear Score, you’ll be able to see the range of credit products and the probability of you being successful in the respective credit applications.
-You can also use Clear Score to check your credit score for absolutely free.
+Using a free service like Clear Score, you’ll be able to see the range of credit products and the probability of you being successful with your credit applications.
+You can also use Clear Score to check your credit score for free.

 There are multiple scores that could be considered a bad or low credit scores.
 Credit scores are not a one size fits all solution with a one size fits all approach.
 One person’s low credit score could be considered ‘ok’ depending on where they’ve come from.